britannica/pablito/README.md

 # Pablito
 An HTML 5 drawing tool based largely off existing tools.
-### by Britannica

 This package makes use of [fabricjs-webpack](https://github.com/fabricjs/fabricjs-webpack) and [Canvas-Drawing-Tool](https://github.com/pbs/Canvas-Drawing-Tool).
 It now uses Webpack 4, and imports, no more scripts in the header.
 This was easier than forking the original tool and updating the tooling.
+Please note that a large portion of this read-me is taken directly from the [Canvas-Drawing-Tool](https://github.com/pbs/Canvas-Drawing-Tool) repository.

 ## Basic Usage